RINEARN/exevalator/java/README.md

 <a id="how-to-use"></a>
 ## How to Use

 Exevalator is an interpreter, compactly implemented in just a single file, "java/Exevalator.java."
-This unique design allows for easy integration in the following three steps:
+This streamlined design allows for easy integration in the following three steps:

 ### 1. Place the File in Your Source Code Folder